November 5, 2025

 Bladder Cancer

-In bladder cancer, cancer cells develop in the bladder’s lining.
+In bladder cancer, cancer cells develop in the lining of the bladder.
 Types of bladder cancer include urothelial carcinoma (previously known as transitional cell carcinoma) and squamous cell carcinoma.
-Urothelial carcinoma is the most common type of bladder cancer in the U.S.
+Urothelial carcinoma is the most common type of bladder cancer in the UK3

-Moreover, bladder cancer is four times higher in men than women.
-The reason for this is not fully understood but gender differences (such as androgens, exposure to carcinogens, and protective effects of the X chromosome gene) are thought to play a role.
+Moreover, bladder cancer is three to four times higher in men than women4.
+The reason for this is not fully understood, but gender differences (such as androgens, exposure to carcinogens, and protective effects of the X chromosome gene) are thought to play a role5.
 It’s also a cancer mainly affecting older people.

-• Blood in the urine, which may appear bright red or the color of cola.
+• Blood in the urine, which may appear bright red or the colour of cola.
 Sometimes it’s painless, may not be visible, and is picked up on a lab test

 • Painful urination